Act of restoration of the Ukrainian state: Background

-Ukrainian Territory Between World Wars
+Ukrainian territory between the World Wars

 After World War I, Ukraine was divided into three parts: most of Central and Eastern Ukraine became the Ukrainian Soviet Socialist Republic in 1921.
 The capital was Kharkiv.

 The majority of current Western Ukraine became part of the Second Polish Republic.
 This included the city of Lviv, which at the time was the center of Ukrainian nationalist activity.

 A small part of current far Western Ukraine, the Zakarpattia, became part of Czechoslovakia.
 Northern Bukovina belonged to Romania.

-The Ukrainian Nationalist Movement in Western Ukraine
+The Ukrainian nationalist movement in western Ukraine

 For various reasons, the Ukrainian nationalist movement was more active in Western Ukraine than in Central Ukraine in the inter-war period.

 At the end of World War I, veterans of the Sich Riflemen created the Ukrainian Military Organization in 1920 to promote the creation of an independent Ukrainian state.
 The leader was Yevhen Konovalets.

-The Organization of Ukrainian Nationalists - the OUN
+The Organization of Ukrainian Nationalists

 In 1929, the Ukrainian Military Organization became the Organization of Ukrainian Nationalists.
 The first leader was Bohdan Kravciv.
 The stated goal of the OUN was the creation of an independent Ukrainian State.

 In 1940, the OUN suffered a split into two groups - one group supported Andriy Melnyk (this group became known as the OUN-M, or "Melnykivtsi"), while the other group supported Stepan Bandera (this group became known as the OUN-B, or Banderivtsi).
 The OUN-B was considered the more radical of the two.

 Prelude to the Declaration

 The OUN realized that an opportunity was available to fulfill their mandated plan: the creation of a new independent Ukraine.

-On June 22, 1941, the Ukrainian National Committee (Ukrayinsky Natsionalny' Komitet; UNK) was created in Kraków, with Volodymyr Horbovy as a president.
+On June 22, 1941, the Ukrainian National Committee was created in Kraków, with Volodymyr Horbovy as a president.
 The UNK published an essay, "Memorial", which outlined the plans of the OUN to declare independence.
 This essay was met with severe disapproval of the Nazi authorities, and the leaders of the UNK, Horbovy and Bandera, were told to rescind the document.
 They refused, and made their way to Lviv.

 On June 26, 1941, Soviet forces fled from Lviv, and the Ukrainian Nachtigall Battalion, led by its commander Roman Shukhevych, entered the city in triumph to cheering crowds of joyful Ukrainians.
 With the departure of the Soviet Red Army, the OUN set up its headquarters in Lviv, and began to prepare for the big day.